Office of International Relations

 2. Passport

-3. Curriculum Vitae
+4. Curriculum Vitae

-4. Certificate of Graduation / Diploma
+5. Certificate of Graduation / Diploma

-7. Copy of Employment Contract
+7. A copy of the Employment Contract

 8. Other documents prepared by the employer